Goto Main Content

 Unless otherwise specified in the Act, employers shall apply to the MOL for permits to employ foreign professionals to engage in work prescribed in Article 3.

-Before approving the permit referred to in the preceding paragraph, the MOL may consult the central competent authority.
+Before approving the permit referred to in the preceding paragraph, the MOL may consult the Central Competent Authority.

 Article 8